The annual percentage yield (APY) is the interest rate earned on an investment in one year, including compounding interest.

 If you deposited $100 for one year at 5% interest and your deposit was compounded quarterly, at the end of the year you would have $105.09.
 If you had been paid simple interest, you would have had $105.

-It pays 5% a year interest compounded quarterly, and that adds up to 5.095%.
-That's not too dramatic.
-However, if you left that $100 for four years and it was being compounded quarterly, your initial deposit would have grown to $121.99.
-Without compounding it would have been $120.
+At 5% a year with interest compounded quarterly, that adds up to 5.095%.
+If you left that $100 for four years and it was being compounded quarterly, your initial deposit would have grown to $121.99.
+Without compounding, it would have been $120.
+That's not too dramatic, because we're talking about a small amount, but with greater balances and additional deposits the difference becomes significant.

 How Compound Interest Works

-The premise of APY is rooted in the concept of compounding or compound interest.
+The premise of APY is rooted in the concept of compounding.
 Compound interest is the financial mechanism that allows investment returns to earn returns of their own.

 Imagine investing $1,000 at 6% compounded monthly.
 At the start of your investment, you have $1,000.
 After one month, your investment will have earned one month's worth of interest at 6%.
 Your investment will now be worth $1,005 ($1,000 * (1 + .06/12)).
 At this point, we have not yet seen compounding interest.